 If my state won’t ban all abortions, what are the limits to abortion?

-For the second trimester, Virginia requires the physician and two consulting physicians to affirm that the abortion is necessary to prevent the women’s death or a substantial and irremediable impairment to the women’s health.
-(Va.
-Code §18.2-73, Va.
-Code §18.2-74)
+During the third trimester, the abortion must be performed in a hospital licensed by the State Department of Health or operated by the Department of Behavioral Health and Developmental Services.
+Additionally, a physician and two consulting physicians to affirm that the abortion is necessary to prevent the women’s death or a substantial and irremediable impairment to the woman’s mental or physical health.
+Va.
+Code §18.2-74.

 Virginia also has a ban on partial-birth abortion.
 Va.
 Code §18.2-71.1.